The Seljuk Han of Anatolia

 Honey Halva (Bal Helvasi)

 As promised in the Karatay foundation document, halva was served as a special treat for dinner on the holy day of Friday.
 Mevlana was very fond of halva, if the numerous mentions of it in his writings are any indication.
-Turkish halva has a grainy and loose consistency, and should not be confused with the modern taffy-like confectionary treat sold in bars.
+Turkish halva has a grainy and loose consistency, and should not be confused with the modern hard taffy-like confectionary bars.
 Seljuk (and Ottoman) halva is made today in versions with tahini, flour, semolina, sesame, pistachios or pine nuts, but the true Seljuk halva is the honey version.
 This very same halva is still served as a treat at festivals and weddings in Central Anatolia today.
 Halva is not always an easy dish to make, and for this reason, the Seljuks (and Ottomans) had dedicated halva cooks (halvagar).
+A dish of warm halva at the end of a meal is an unforgettable experience.

 2 cups flour